 It all began in middle school for A Thousand Horses’ bass player, Graham DeLoach.
 Inspired by Led Zeppelin’s John Paul Jones and other legendary bass players, DeLoach began his music career using an Ampeg SVT 4 Pro amp with an 8 x 10 cabinet.

-As a bass player, he hopes to inspire people through his performances in A Thousand Horses saying, “I want some kid to go, ‘Oh man, I want to play bass ‘cause he’s playing bass’”.
-Now, DeLoach plays an Ampeg SPT Classic in the studio and on the road, claiming that “their products, quality, and tone is unmatched and unparalleled.
+As a bass player, he hopes to inspire people and other players through his performances in A Thousand Horses.
+Now, DeLoach plays an Ampeg SVT Classic in the studio and on the road, claiming that “their products, quality, and tone is unmatched and unparalleled.
 They are the best.”

-DeLoach also says that his goals are very band-oriented, which are undoubtedly being achieved as Nashville-based A Thousand Horses recently received Highest Charting Country Debut for their single “Smoke” along with a tour supporting Darius Rucker in the summer of 2015, to coincide with the release of their album Southernality on Republic Nashville Records.
+DeLoach also says that his goals are very band-oriented, which are undoubtedly being achieved as Nashville-based A Thousand Horses recently received Highest Charting Country Debut for their single ‘Smoke’.
 Their sound is a hybrid of Lynyrd Skynyrd, the Allman Brothers, Black Crowes and Exile on Main Street-era Rolling Stones, wrapped up in a modern-country context, it’s as wild and free and powerful as their name implies.